nandoflorestan/keepluggable/docs/getting-started.rst

 SQLAlchemy metadata storage has settings beginning with "sql.".

 - ``sql.file_model_cls`` in the above example tells the SQLAlchemy backend to use a certain model class to store the file metadata.
+- ``sql.session`` lets the SQLAlchemy backend know where to find the session.
 - The settings beginning with "s3." provide information for the system to authenticate with Amazon.

 This has been an overview of configuration.
 You should look up the